Association football and politics: Armenia and Turkey

 On 6 September 2008, Armenia and Turkey again faced each other in a 2010 FIFA World Cup qualification match in Yerevan.
 Turkish president Abdullah Gül was invited to watch the match, and he and his Armenian counterpart Serzh Sargsyan sat together behind bullet-proof glass.
 The Turkish national anthem was almost drowned out by booing from 35,000 Armenian fans, however, indicating continued mistrust between the countries.
 However, the gesture "between the presidents showed that they believed 'football diplomacy' had achieved the most important result."
 This was a first for the countries, which have been divided after the dissolution of the Ottoman Empire.

 France and Ireland

 In 2009, France and the Republic of Ireland met in the 2010 FIFA World Cup qualification play-off; the winner of the two-legged tie progressed to the 2010 FIFA World Cup in South Africa.
 After a 1–1 aggregate draw, the match went into extra time at France's National Stadium.
 The winning goal came from France's William Gallas, but Thierry Henry twice handled the ball before passing to Gallas to score.
 It was called a "hand of Frog" goal, referring to Diego Maradona's "hand of God" goal in the 1986 World Cup match between Argentina and England.
-It then became an international incident with Irish Taoiseach Brian Cowen demanding a replay and the French President telling him to "stick to politics".
+It then became an international incident with Irish Taoiseach Brian Cowen demanding a replay and the French President (Nicolas Sarkozy) telling him to "stick to politics".